 An order events monitor has tag KHE_ORDER_EVENTS_MONITOR_TAG and monitors two events which together constitute one point of application of an order events constraint.
 It appears in the list of monitors of both events.
 Functions return the constraint being monitored and the four attributes of the monitor: the two events monitored, and the minimum and maximum separations.
 Function

-''' KHE_ORDER_EVENTS_CONSTRAINT KheOrderEventsMonitorConstraint( KHE_ORDER_EVENTS_MONITOR m); KHE_EVENT KheOrderEventsMonitorFirstEvent(KHE_ORDER_EVENTS_MONITOR m); KHE_EVENT KheOrderEventsMonitorSecondEvent(KHE_ORDER_EVENTS_MONITOR m); int KheOrderEventsMonitorMinSeparation(KHE_ORDER_EVENTS_MONITOR m); int KheOrderEventsMonitorMaxSeparation(KHE_ORDER_EVENTS_MONITOR m); '''
+''' KHE_ORDER_EVENTS_CONSTRAINT KheOrderEventsMonitorConstraint( KHE_ORDER_EVENTS_MONITOR m); KHE_EVENT KheOrderEventsMonitorFirstEvent(KHE_ORDER_EVENTS_MONITOR m); int KheOrderEventsMonitorMinSeparation(KHE_ORDER_EVENTS_MONITOR m); int KheOrderEventsMonitorMaxSeparation(KHE_ORDER_EVENTS_MONITOR m); '''